 (I feel like I’m doing an infomercial!)

 …I started digging deep online to find some answers and came across a sports therapist who had dealt with plantar fasciitis himself.
 He recommended a cocktail of supplements that I took, and still take, religiously because they’re just good for me in general, and the improvement was remarkable.

-From the time I first noticed the pain to the time I discovered the supplements was about two years.
+From the time I first noticed the pain to the time I discovered the supplements was about two or three years.
 I do NOT want to go back to that kind of pain, so I am taking the supplements listed above daily.
 I very occasionally experience I little bit of an ache if I’m on my feet a lot but I’m fully back into my whole life, including lots of walking when we travel…and I do mean lots!
 I continue to take my supplements because they are just good in general.

 The guy also recommended an anti inflammatory diet, which I didn’t do.
 There is far too much cheesecake in this world to allow me to do that.
 Ha!
 Though if necessary, I would have!